AvePoint/cloud-api/docs/docs/services-and-features/enpower/powerapps.md

-      "renewProfileApplied": null, // Indicates if a Cloud Governance renewal profile has been applied to the Power App "isRegistered": false, // Indicates if the Power App was imported to Cloud Governance "renewProfile": null, // The Cloud Governance renewal profile applied to the Power App "ongoingTaskCount": 0, // The number of ongoing Cloud Governance tasks of the Power App "metadata": [], // The Cloud Governance metadata associated with the Power App "electionProfileApplied": null, // Indicates if a Cloud Governance contact election profile was applied to the Power App
+      "renewProfileApplied": null, // Indicates if a Cloud Governance renewal profile has been applied to the Power App "isRegistered": false, // Indicates if the Power App was imported to Cloud Governance "renewProfile": null, // The Cloud Governance renewal profile applied to the Power App "metadata": [], // The Cloud Governance metadata associated with the Power App "electionProfileApplied": null, // Indicates if a Cloud Governance contact election profile was applied to the Power App
       "electionProfile": null, // The Cloud Governance contact election profile applied to the Power App